CountyGovernmentOfMombasa/DAILS-MSA/backend/README.md

 - Employee registration and login
 - Declaration management (CRUD operations)
 - Admin panel for viewing all declarations
-- Department-based data scoping: HR admins only see users & declarations within their own department; Super and IT admins have unrestricted access across all departments
+- Department-based data scoping: HR admins only see users & declarations within their own department; IT and Super admins have unrestricted visibility across all departments
-- Super admin has unrestricted visibility across all departments (IT admins also have unrestricted access in their modules)
 - Input validation and security middleware
 - MySQL database integration

 ## Removed / Deprecated Features

 - The separate "departmental admin" login & dashboard flow has been removed.
 Department filtering now applies automatically for HR admins only.
-Super and IT admins are not department-restricted.
+IT and Super admins are not department-restricted.
 - The Finance admin role has been removed entirely (schema enum, routes, controllers, and frontend references).
 Any legacy finance artifacts are deprecated and return HTTP 410 if invoked.
 - Admin password reset request queue (endpoints: `/api/admin/forgot-password-request`, `/api/admin/password-reset-requests`, `/api/admin/password-reset-requests/:id/resolve`) was removed on 2025-10-08.
 Rationale: simplified security model; direct privileged admins can perform a secure password change instead.
 The table `admin_password_reset_requests` is dropped via migration `20251008_drop_admin_password_reset_requests.sql`.
 If you still have build artifacts referencing these endpoints, rebuild the frontend.